sysgears/apollo-universal-starter-kit/README.md

 #### I am a Developer

-* Better productivity thanks to live reload and (partial) hot code reload
+* Great productivity thanks to live reload and (partial) hot code reload
-* A fractal modular application architecture that's easy to support and extend
+* Fractal modular architecture that's easy to support and extend
 * The possibility to create modules in TypeScript _and_ JavaScript at the same time
 * No need to develop [typical features](#architecture-and-implemented-modules) for your applications
-* Zero project configuration thanks to [SpinJS]
+* Zero project configuration thanks to [Zen], a builder for JavaScript projects

 #### I am a Project Manager